AMReX-Codes/amrex/Docs/sphinx_documentation/source/Particle.rst

 those in your :cpp:`AmrCore`.

 The :cpp:`ParticleContainer` stores the particle data in a manner prescribed by the set of AMR grids used to define it.
-If tiling is turned off, then every grid has its own Array-of-Structs and Struct-of-Arrays.
+Local particle data is always stored in a data structure called a :cpp:`ParticleTile`, which contains a mixture of AoS and SoA components as described above.
+If the parameter `particles.do_tiling=0`, then there is always exactly one :cpp:`ParticleTile` per grid.
 Which AMR grid a particle is assigned to is determined by examining its position and binning it, using the domain left edge as an offset.
 By default, a particle is assigned to the finest level that contains its position, although this behavior can be tweaked if desired.
-When tiling is enabled, then each *tile* gets its own Struct-of-Arrays and Array-of-Structs instead.
+If `particles.do_tiling=1`, then each grid can have multiple :cpp:`ParticleTile` objects associated with it based on the `particles.tile_size` parameter.
+Setting `particles.do_tiling=0` is equivalent to setting a very large `particles.tile_size` in each direction.
 Note that this is different than what happens with mesh data.
 With mesh data, the tiling is strictly logical;
 the data is laid out in memory the same whether tiling is turned on or off.
 With particle data, however, the particles are actually stored in different